Lionward/ProleTRact/README.md

   </p>
 </div>
 <br />
-<p>This repository contains a <strong>Tandem Repeat Visualization Tool</strong> designed using Streamlit.
+<p>This repository contains a <strong>Tandem Repeat Visualization Tool</strong> that serves as the companion tool to <a href="https://github.com/Lionward/TandemTwister"><strong>TandemTwister</strong></a>.
 The tool processes Variant Call Format (VCF) files, visualizing tandem repeats in an intuitive, interactive format.
 Users can explore motifs, compare alleles, and gain insights into the structure of tandem repeats, enhancing their ability to interpret genomic variation.</p>

 <h2>Why ProleTRact?</h2>
 <p>TRs are complex: alleles can differ by motif composition, length, and interrupted blocks.
-ProleTRact renders TR regions with color-coded motifs, highlights interruptions, and provides intuitive navigation across variants and samples, enabling quick insight into potentially pathogenic expansions or atypical structures.</p>
+ProleTRact visulize TR regions with color-coded motifs, highlights interruptions, and provides intuitive navigation across regions and samples, enabling quick insight into potentially pathogenic expansions or atypical structures.</p>

 <h2>Key Features</h2>
 <ul>